m3db/m3/docs/content/operational_guides/etcd.md

-# etcd
+---
+title: "etcd"
+weight: 12
+---

 The M3 stack leverages `etcd` as a distributed key-value storage to:

 1. Update cluster configuration in realtime
 2. Manage placements for our distributed / sharded tiers like M3DB and M3Aggregator
 3. Perform leader-election in M3Aggregator

 and much more!